jaypha/php-fixdb/README.md

 A database create/update/synchronise tool for use with MySQL.

-Note: DBMySQL has been moved into a separate package.
-See 'mysqli-ext'.
 Many tools exist these days for database maintenace, called "migration".
 They usually work by specifying the changes needed to the database, and then running the program to update the database.